 1c.
 Using the UI of the MNO Application, the user requests to create a new User Profile.
 The type of the User Profile could be selected from a list of pre-defined profiles (e.g. "safe browsing", "social media", "video streaming", etc.), or could be specified by selecting the individually services of the User Profile.
 The user may provide a new set of credentials for this User Profile, e.g. a User Identity and a Password.
 Alternatively, the user may select to link this User Profile with an existing third-party account.
 In this case, the user does not need to provide a set of credentials for the User Profile, since the existing credentials of the third-party account are reused.

 1d.
 In case the user decides to link the User Profile with a third-party account, the UIMF triggers the known OAuth 2.0 procedure (as defined in RFC 6749) towards a third-party Application Service Provider (ASP) to obtain access to the user’s third-party account.
+Authentication messages may be sent to UE via app layer.

 1e.
 During the OAuth 2.0 procedure, the UIMF receives an access token from the third-party application server (AS) and then employs the access token to retrieve user information from the third-party ASP, including a User Identity, preferences, possibly a subscription status (i.e. if the user maintains a gold or silver subscription with the third-party service provider), etc.